 Your Host: Roshan

-Roshan is your host for this accommodation and will take care of everything during your trip.
-Furthermore the host knows everything about this trip and will provide you will all information needed.
+Roshan is your host for this experience and will provide you with all the information needed.